SterlingPeet/cookiecutter-fprime-deployment/README.rst

         What license to pick? https://choosealicense.com/

-You will still need to run ``fprime-util`` to generate the templates from your autocoder input file.
+You should now have a basic deployment that can be compiled and run.

-This requires your component to be included in a deployment.
+If you want to add components to the deployment, you can do that next.
 This can be done by adding a line like this, near the bottom of the deployment's ``CMakeLists.txt`` file::

   add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Prjct/Grp/MyExample")